adrian-pino/cpu-ram-power-extraction/README.md

-# Computing metrics extraction for a given processing task
+# Compute metrics extraction for a given processing task

 This repository contains scripts and tools for extracting CPU/RAM and power consumption while a processing task is being carried.
 The selected processing task is a video streaming transmission (making use of ffmpeg9, although any other app could be executed, and the CPU/RAM & power consumption extraction should work without being affected.
 For the power consumption extraction in specific, a smart plug (Shelly Plug S) is being used.
 Such device sends the consumption periodically via MQTT, which could be extracted using the monitor_power_consumption script.